Sayomphon/Stock-Analysis-using-FinBERTandBART/Evaluate the pre-trained model before fine-tuning.md

     - fp16: Enables mixed precision (16-bit floating-point) evaluation, which can speed up the evaluation process.
     - gradient_accumulation_steps: Specifies the number of steps to accumulate gradients before performing an update.
 However, this parameter is more relevant during training rather than evaluation.
 ### Create a Trainer Instance
+Sets up the Trainer with the model, evaluation dataset, tokenizer, and metric computation function.
 ```python
 trainer_before = Trainer(
     model=pretrained_model,